The shit blog of Paul Chris Jones

 Time taken to return the deposit: Five months.
 Fuck you, Assumpció Gich Planella!

-Shortly after moving in, a door handle broke, as well as an expensive toilet seat.
+Shortly after moving in, a door handle broke, and then an expensive toilet seat.
 I emailed the landlord asking if he could come to fix them.
-I got an email back from the letting agency, telling me to leave the landlord alone and that it was my responsibility to pay for repairs.
-This is the same letting agency I paid €960 to, which was their fee for arranging the apartment.
+The letting agency replied instead, telling me to leave the landlord alone and that it was my responsibility to pay for repairs.
+This was the same letting agency I paid €960 to for helping us to arrange the lease.

-We don't hear from the landlord.
-He's strangely silent.
-He might as well not exist if it wasn't for the fact we're sending him €825 a month.
+We never heard from the landlord.
+He was strangely silent.
+He might as well not have existed if it wasn't for the fact we were transferring €825 into his bank account every month by direct deposit.
 He didn't ask us how we were during the COVID epidemic.
-He didn't offer any condolences when Girlfriend's dad died.
+He didn't offer any condolences when my girlfriend's dad died.
 However, he did take the time to increase the rent by an extra €4.50 a month after our first year, as is his right in the tenancy agreement.

-Fuck all the landlords.
+Fuck all landlords.
 I hope they all die slow, painful deaths.

 < Previous